igenesys/dosmax-activity-log/replit.md

-✓ Hidden settings page from site-admin users for security - only administrators can access configuration ✓ Added multiple security layers: menu hiding, capability checks, and early admin_init blocking ✓ Updated date/time format to display as "14.08.2025" and "9:34:24.000 am" format
+✓ Hidden settings page from site-admin users for security - only administrators can access configuration ✓ Added multiple security layers: menu hiding, capability checks, and early admin_init blocking ✓ Updated date/time format to display as "14.08.2025" and "9:34:24.000 am" format ✓ Enhanced "More details" display to match WP Activity Log format with proper metadata formatting

 # User Preferences